Homostiidae

-Homostiidae is a family of flattened arthrodire placoderms from the Early to Middle Devonian.
+Homostiidae (alternatively spelled Homosteidae) is a family of flattened arthrodire placoderms from the Early to Middle Devonian.
 Fossils appear in various strata in Europe, Russia, Morocco, Australia, Canada and Greenland.

-Many homostiids have "toothless" jaws, and large sizes. suggesting that many homostiids were probably filter feeders, like the also noticeably flattened Rhincodon typus.
+Homostiids have flattened and elongated skulls, "toothless" jaws and large sizes, suggesting that many were probably filter feeders, similar to the noticeably flattened whale shark.

-All homostiids have flattened and elongated skulls.
 According to Denison 1978, primitive homostiids have moderately long median dorsal plates, whereas in "advanced" homostiids, the median dorsal tends to be short and broad.

-Obruchev (1964) placed the following primitive genera Euleptaspis, Lophostracon and Luetkeichthys in a separate family, "Euleptaspididae," and Ørvig (1969), claimed that the Euleptaspidids were totally unrelated to Homostiidae proper (i.e., being neither related to, nor ancestral), but, according to Denison, did not clearly explain his reasons why this was so.
+Classification

+The family Homostiidae is considered the basal-most grouping within the suborder Brachythoraci, basal to the large sub-clade Eubrachythoraci, which includes the well-known Dunkleosteus, Dinichthys, etc. Homostiidae's placement within Brachythoraci can be shown in the cladogram below:

 Genera

 Angarichthys

 A comparatively large animal from the Middle Devonian of Siberia, with a head shield estimated around 40 centimeters long.
 Known only from an infragnathal bone, and an intero-lateral and a marginal plate.